LogoLogo

 Right click on the red exit chain point and click View probe.

-You can now see the transaction data that has just been processed by the X Engine.
+You can now see the transaction data that has just been processed by the X Agent.
 The contents of the two variables NAME and RESPONSE.

 [NAME]=[Probe]